bhushan123ther/Java_codes-/README.md

-# Java_codes-
+# Java_codes
-All java practice codes
+All about java practice codes.